AmrkhaledAK47/medicare-fhir-api/docs/API_TESTING.md

 - You have an HTTP client (like Postman, cURL, or any REST client)
 - You have sample FHIR resources from the `sample_resources` directory

+## Important Notes

+### Resource ID Requirements

+When creating resources with specific IDs, ensure that the IDs contain at least one non-numeric character.
+The HAPI FHIR server does not allow client-assigned IDs that are purely numeric.

+**Example:**
+- ❌ Invalid: `"id": "123"`
+- ✅ Valid: `"id": "res-123"` or `"id": "abc123"`

 ## Authentication

 ### Register a New User